AlextheYounga/vix-vol-calculator/README.md

 ![Screenshot 2022-12-08 at 4 45 50 PM](https://user-images.githubusercontent.com/20220366/206574035-3b5ab371-cede-4d21-afb1-c7f69676adc2.png)

 ### Author's notes
 I followed the VIX whitepaper to the letter and attempted to explain the process throughout the code.
-The VIX whitepaper is not necessarily the easiest thing to follow, but I'm about 98% certain the math is correct.
+The VIX whitepaper is not necessarily the easiest thing to follow, but I'm 99% certain the math is correct.

 You'll notice the math starts to break down on extremely volatile tickers.
 I get the impression the CBOE didn't intend to use this on anything but the S&P500.
 The VIX is supposed to suggest a possible range of where the SPX will be a month from now, i.e., if the VIX is at 28, that suggests that SPX will be up or down 28 points within 30 days.